The Journal of American Academy of Business, Cambridge

 ABSTRACT

 Linear Programming is a quantitative method for finding the optimal solution when there are limitations on resources.
 This technique is used extensively in a variety of areas, including the field of business decision making.
 One shortcoming of mathematical modeling in general and linear programming in particular, is that these models can only represent approximations of the actual constraints in the system.
 Therefore, the optimal solution might not be the best course of action for a company, since there might be unquantifiable restrictions that could not be represented in the model.
 This paper illustrates a technique called Nearly Optimal Programming that generates multiple solutions, very close to the optimal objective value.
 This allows the decision maker to choose from a variety of solutions, or even to combine different solutions to produce another solution with desired characteristics.
 The example is for a multinational company taken from the literature.
 Linear Programming (LP) is one of the most popular methods for quantitative analysis and is used extensively in business studies.
 For example, “LP has been used to solve optimization problems in industries as diverse as banking, education, forestry, petroleum, and trucking.
 In a survey of Fortune 500 firms, 85% of the respondents said they had used linear programming.”
 (Winston 2004, pg.
 49).
 The principal goal of a LP model is to find the best decision for a given problem based on the availability of limited resources, as modeled with a linear objective function and a set of linear constraint inequalities.
-One form of the standard LP, which will be used for this paper, is shown below.
+In this standard model, the objective function is to be maximized and there are n decision variables (xj) and objective coefficients (cj), and m functional constraints and resource availability levels (bi) with m×n technology coefficients (aij).
+Finally, there are nonnegativity constraints for the decision variables.
+However, the optimal solution (values for the decision variables at the best objective value z*) might not always be the most attractive one since the LP model is, at best, only an approximation of the actual business conditions.
+Some of the restrictions could be difficult, if not impossible, to model.

 E-Mails in the Workplace: The Electronic Equivalent of ‘DNA’ Evidence